hh-19/PyElasticaVisualizer/README.md

     Visualizer = Visualizer(visualization_dict)
     Visualizer.run()
     ```

-There are a several PyElastica example simulations in the `examples/` directory which have been modified to be visualized.
+There are a several PyElastica example simulations in the `examples/` directory which have been modified to be visualized, and can be used as examples.